Gabriel-Wright/User-Management-Technical-Exercise/README.md

 ## Developer Environment -- FAST SETUP

-For the developer environment, simply open two terminals.
+For the Developer Environment, simply open two terminals.

 In terminal one, navigate from the root of the project to `UserManagement.Web` for the API app.
 This will be hosted on `https://localhost:7084` by default.